Read Time: 8 Minutes

 Studies have shown that anyone may be affected by nocturia.
 However, several episodes of nighttime urination are more likely to occur in certain groups without any underlying renal challenges, including:

-- People with sleep apnea9
+- People with sleep apnea7

-Men’s health expert Geo Espinosa, ND, shares his thoughts and considerations on diagnosing and treating nocturia:
+As a multifactorial condition with many potential antecedents, triggers, and mediators, nocturia may present a challenge for treatment.
+In the following video, men’s health expert Geo Espinosa, ND, IFMCP, shares his thoughts and considerations on diagnosing and treating nocturia.

-- All-cause mortality18
+- All-cause mortality12

 What considerations may improve these patients’ quality of life?

 Nocturia is one of the most frequent urinary tract symptoms in men with benign prostatic hyperplasia (BPH), also called prostate gland enlargement.19 BPH is very common, affecting 50% of middle-aged men and 90% of men over 80 years.20 Yet only a quarter of men with BPH go on to develop benign prostatic obstruction, and many men with BPH are symptomless.
 For these reasons, other common causes of urinary tract problems need to be considered, even if BPH is present.20 Over the years, treatment guidelines for benign prostatic hyperplasia have evolved, and surgery is rarely a frontline intervention anymore.20